loveyacper/Qedis/README.md

 * C++11
 * Linux or OS X (Port to Windows is under way)

+## Support module for write your own extensions
+ Qedis supports module now, still in progress, much work to do.
+ I added three commands(ldel skeys hgets) to give a demonstration.

 ## Full compatible with redis
  You can test Qedis with redis-cli, redis-benchmark, or use redis as master with Qedis as slave or conversely.